abhishekarya1/DSA-2k23/bs.md

 **Find peak element**: check peaks among `arr[mid-1]`, `arr[mid]` and `arr[mid+1]`, keep moving in the direction of the greater element, if we reach a corner (`arr[0]` or `arr[n-1]`) then peak is that corner value itself. corner case is when there is just a single element in the array `[2]` or we converged to a single element eventually (which will be one of the peaks), in that case don't go inside loop `while(low < high)` and `return start;` at the end

-**Single element in a Sorted Array**: first occurrence is supposed to be at even index and other at odd, but after the single element, it will be vice versa.
+**Single element in a sorted array**: first occurrence is supposed to be at even index and other at odd, but after the single element, it will be vice versa.
 Goto `mid` and if `mid % 2 == 0` check `mid+1`, if `mid % 2 != 0` check `mid-1`.
 Go in the direction of single element everytime.
 Handle edge case of array having only 1 element using while loop range `low < high`.

 **Find Kth element of two sorted arrays**:
   - count approach; mimic merge and count till K